MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

 ## Using a Query to Get Distinct Values

 When working with table data, you might need to get a list of distinct values from the table (in SQL, this would correspond to a SELECT DISTINCT statement).
-This operation is not supported out-of-the-box in AL, but you can use a query using an agggregation to implement this.
+This operation isn't supported out-of-the-box in AL, but you can use a query using an aggregation to implement it.

 This AL example code shows how you can encode distinct into a query using an aggregation.